libavg/libavg/sphinxdoc/ui.rst

                 :param Mat3x3 transform:

                     The current transformation as a homogenous matrix.
+The transform is relative to the :py:class:`Node`'s parent.

             .. py:method:: stopHandler(transform)

-                Not implemented.
+                Called when movement stops.
+This is either directly after the up event or when inertia has run its course.